Current Resident FAQ

 - You may also drop it by our office at 5601 Bridge St. #504 in Fort Worth

 If your emergency is life-threatening, dial 911.
 If a maintenance emergency occurs during regular business hours, please call our office immediately at 817-377-3190.
-For after-hours emergencies, Frontline Property Management has a 24-hour maintenance service that can be reached at 817-377-3190 option 4, followed by option 3.
-You will be asked to leave your name, number, address, and nature of the emergency.
-Once you complete your message, our after-hours on-call staff will be notified and will return your call as quickly as possible.
+For after-hours emergencies, PURE Property Management of Texas has a 24-hour maintenance service that can be reached at 855-420-7873.

 No, all of our service technicians are screened, licensed (if required), insured, and display the utmost in professionalism.
 Should you desire to be home when the service is performed, the technician will make 3 attempts to contact you and if not successful, the service request will be terminated and not re-activated.
 If the situation is deemed to be a risk to the property, the technician will be allowed to access the property.